New Democracy (Greece)

-New Democracy (Νέα Δημοκρατία /el/, ND/ΝΔ) is a liberal-conservative political party in Greece.
+New Democracy (Note: Νέα Δημοκρατία /el/, ND/ΝΔ) is a liberal-conservative political party in Greece.
 In contemporary Greek politics, New Democracy has been the main centre-right to right wing political party and one of the two major parties along with its historic rival, the Panhellenic Socialist Movement (PASOK).
 New Democracy and PASOK were created in the wake of the toppling of the military junta in 1974, ruling Greece in succession for the next four decades.
-Following the electoral decline of PASOK, New Democracy remained one of the two major parties in Greece, the other being the Coalition of the Radical Left (SYRIZA).
+Following the electoral decline of PASOK in 2012 elections, New Democracy remained one of the two major parties in Greece, the other being the Coalition of the Radical Left (SYRIZA) (until 2023).
 The party was founded in 1974 by Konstantinos Karamanlis and in the same year it formed the first cabinet of the Third Hellenic Republic.
 New Democracy is a member of the European People's Party, the largest European political party since 1999, the Centrist Democrat International, and the International Democracy Union.

 The support of New Democracy comes from a wide electorate base ranging from centrists to conservatives and from nationalists to post-modernists.
 From a geographical perspective, its main nonvolatile support base is in the southern Peloponnese, Eastern Attica, Northern Athens and Chios.
 Its support is generally weaker in Epirus and Western Greece such as Arta, Achaia, Ioannina, the city of Thessaloniki and Crete.
 Traditionally, New Democracy received the greatest percentages in Laconia, Messenia, Kastoria and Serres.
 Having spent four and a half years in opposition to SYRIZA's government, New Democracy regained its majority in the Hellenic Parliament and returned to government under Kyriakos Mitsotakis after the 2019 Greek legislative election.
 The party secured another absolute majority in Parliament in the June 2023 Greek legislative election.

 The party has garnered acclaim for its strides in economic development since 2019, notably emphasizing digitization and post-crisis recovery economics, after delivering economic growth.
 New Democracy has received accolades for its commitment to liberal reforms and a robust emphasis on pro-Europeanism, successfully securing funds from the European Union to fuel domestic development initiatives.
 Furthermore, commendation has been extended to the party for effectively reducing both overall unemployment and youth unemployment in the aftermath of the COVID-19 pandemic.

 New Democracy has also faced criticism for its role in the fiscal crisis that engulfed Greece in the late 2000s to the 2010s, as well as its financial management during the 2000s.
 Numerous academic scholars have highlighted the party's penchant for lacking transparency concerning financial data and resource utilization, which has raised concerns about their accountability as a political entity within the country.
 Moreover, New Democracy has come under fire for its substantial debt to Greek banks, amounting to 435 million euros as of 2023.